AlexAxenti/School-Projects/README.md

 ## Project 02

-Project 02 is a personal porftfolio website.
+Project 02 is a personal portfolio website.

 ## Project 03